Trading News for Beginners – Five Words Newcomers Should Learn

 The word assets is a hot button in the financial news, and it appears in stories whether the market is up or down.
 When market conditions are normal and investor confidence is robust, risk-on assets like stocks, currencies, and real estate tend to become favourites because their potential returns are perceived as higher than traditional risk-off assets like fixed-income bonds.
 As you can see, risk-on and risk-off assets are umbrella terms that cover a range of individual instruments.

 Assets come in all shapes and sizes and even take on different states to become underlying.
 When an asset that’s offered on a public exchange becomes an underlying one, it becomes part of a contract known as a financial instrument.
 The most common foreign exchange instrument is the Contract for Difference (CFD).
-CFDs are traded on underlying assets like currency pairs and as stock investment becomes increasingly available through online brokers like Admirals, CFDs are also traded on shares.
+CFDs are traded on underlying assets like currency pairs and as stock investment becomes increasingly available through online brokers like Admiral Markets, CFDs are also traded on shares.

 When an asset underlies a CFD, the trader or investor does not own the asset itself.
 Instead, a positive or negative return is made on the difference in the opening and closing prices of the asset during a given period.